open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The implementation MUST complete the execution of all callbacks for a given instrument before starting a subsequent round of collection.

+The implementation SHOULD NOT produce aggregated metric data for a previously-observed attribute set which is not observed during a successful callback.

 ### Cardinality limits

 **Status**: [Experimental](../document-status.md)